camelgod/playnite-setup-guide/README.md

 - [Sunshine](https://github.com/LizardByte/Sunshine)  (on a Windows 11 Desktop, Ethernet)
 - [Moonlight](https://moonlight-stream.org/) (on a Nvidia Shield, Ethernet)
 - [Playnite](https://github.com/JosefNemec/Playnite) (as the gallery / game launcher)
-- Dualshock 4 (connected to the Nvidia Shield over bluetooth)
+- Dualshock 4 (connected to the Nvidia Shield over bluetooth
+- Switch Pro Controller (connected to the Nvidia Shield over bluetooth, used for Player 2 in co-op games)

 # Software Configuration